notator/WebMIDISynthHost/README.md

 <br />
 This project was originally started so as to further the discussion about software synths at [Web MIDI API issue 124](https://github.com/WebAudio/web-midi-api/issues/124).<br />
 It is now being used as a framework demonstrating the use of the Web MIDI Output Device Interface for different GUI-less synthesizers.<br />
-Issues and suggestions for the [ResidentWAFSynth](https://github.com/notator/ResidentWAFSynthHost) and [cwMIDISynth](https://github.com/cwilso/midi-synth) should be made in their own repositories.<br />
+Issues and suggestions for the [cwMIDISynth](https://github.com/cwilso/midi-synth) should be made in its own repository.<br />
-Issues with this host application and the other hosted synths should be made here in this repository.<br />
 A new, compatible synth could be added to this host as follows:
 1. clone this repository.
 2. create a new folder, parallel to the other synths' folders, for the new synth's files.